-- 1. Accuracy: existing algorithms give (slightly) different results depending on whether the raw data are processed as 206Pb/238U-ratios or as 238U/206Pb-ratios, say. - Precision: current data reduction routines produce symmetric confidence intervals, which are unrealistic for low intensity ion beams. - 3.
+1. Accuracy: existing algorithms give (slightly) different results depending on whether the raw data are processed as 206 Pb / 238 U ratios or as 238 U / 206 Pb ratios.

+- 2. Precision: current data reduction routines produce symmetric confidence intervals, which are unrealistic for low-intensity ion beams. - 3.
 Systematic uncertainties: current data reduction protocols use a hierarchical error propagation approach, in which random uncertainties and systematic uncertainties are propagated separately.
-However such a clean separation is not always possible, and this can complicate higher order data processing steps such as isochron regression and averaging. - Sections 2 4 will provide further details about these problems, using synthetic examples.
-Section 5 will show that problems 1, 2 and 3 can be solved by treating the U-Pb system as a compositional data space, using logratio statistics.
-However logratio statistics does not solve the remaining two problems: - 4.
-Backgrounds: background correction of low intensity signals such as 204Pb sometimes exceeds 100%, producing physically impossible negative isotope ratios. - 5.
-Zeros: Pb-isotopes are usually measured by Secondary Electron Multipliers (SEMs), which record ions as counts.
-For 204Pb and other low intensity ion species, it is not uncommon to register zero counts during any given analytical cycle.
+However, such a clean separation is not always possible, and this can complicate higher-order data processing steps such as isochron regression and averaging.

+Sections 2-4 will provide further details about these problems using synthetic examples.
+Section 5 will show that problems 1, 2, and 3 can be solved by treating the U-Pb system as a compositional data space using log-ratio statistics.
+However, log-ratio statistics do not solve the remaining two problems.

+- Backgrounds: background correction of low-intensity signals such as 204Pb sometimes exceeds 100%, producing physically impossible negative isotope ratios. - 5.
+Zeros: Pb isotopes are usually measured by secondary electron multipliers (SEMs), which record ions as counts.
+For 204Pb and other low-intensity ion species, it is not uncommon to register zero counts during any given analytical cycle.
 This causes problems if the zero count appears in the denominator of an isotopic ratio.

-These problems are discussed in more detail in Section 6.
-Section 7 addresses them by incorporating multinomial counting statistics into the compositional data framework.
-Section 12 applies the new data reduction paradigm to two datasets produced by Cameca and SHRIMP instruments, and Section 13 introduces a computer code called simplex that generated these results.

-45 by Cameca and SHRIMP instruments, and Section 13 introduces a computer code called simplex that generated these results Finally, further details about the implementation of the new algorithm are reported in an appendix to this paper.
+These problems are discussed in more detail in Sect.
+6. Section 7 addresses them by incorporating multinomial counting statistics into the compositional data framework.
+Sections 8-11 recast the U-Pb processing chain in this mixed multinomial-compositional form.
+Section 12 applies the new data reduction paradigm to two datasets produced by Cameca and SHRIMP instruments, and Sect.
+13 introduces a computer code called simplex that generated these results.
+Finally, further details about the implementation of the new algorithm are reported in the Appendix to this paper.